The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.

 Breakdown of main responsibilities

-The successful candidate will be assessed on
+The successful candidate will be assessed on the ability to

 Preferred requirements and experience